postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.Workspaces.md

 ## Overview

-This namespace allows you to load a C# project and solution into the <xref:Metalama.Framework.Code> code model from any application -- for instance from LinqPad.
+This namespace enables the loading of a C# project and solution into the <xref:Metalama.Framework.Code> code model from any application, such as LinqPad.

 The entry point of this namespace is the <xref:Metalama.Framework.Workspaces.WorkspaceCollection> class.